How to increase hemoglobin levels is a common question among medical travelers, especially those having plastic or weight loss surgery.

-- Nutrition involves a higher intake of iron and folic acid-rich foods.
+- Your diet and nutrition should include iron and folic acid-rich foods.

-- The National Institutes of Health’s Office of Dietary Supplements recommends up to 8 mg of iron per day for men, while women may get up to 18 mg per day.
+- The National Institutes of Health Office of Dietary Supplements recommends up to 11mg of iron per day for males, while females may go as high as 18 mg per day.

 - Foods rich in vitamin C, such as citrus fruits, strawberries, and leafy green vegetables, are suggested to maximize the amount of iron absorbed by your body.

 - Coffee, tea, milk, and red wine are generally considered iron blockers, especially if you already have low hemoglobin levels.

 Iron helps you produce red blood cells, which contain hemoglobin, thanks to a protein called transferrin that binds to iron and transports it throughout the body.

 According to healthline.com, one of the most trusted health sources, there are several options for foods that are high in iron.